Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

 \subsection{Findings: Design Guidelines}

-We thematically analyzed the interview transcripts alongside our earlier design requirements, arriving at two sets of abstract design guidelines for systems that act as communicative bridges between business intelligence platforms and collaboration platforms.
+We thematically analyzed the interview transcripts alongside our earlier design requirements, arriving at three sets of high-level design guidelines for systems that act as communicative bridges between business intelligence tools and collaboration platforms. \autoref{fig:interview:overview} overviews the relationships between the high-level guidelines, the low-level requirements, and the design probe scenario.